 About the South Shore Bank Community Fund

-Earlier this year, South Shore Bank successfully helped more than 1,000 businesses save more than 13,000 local jobs through the Small Business Administration’s Paycheck Protection Program (PPP) as the bank staff worked tirelessly to ensure its clients and communities secured essential PPP funding.
+In 2020, South Shore Bank successfully helped more than 1,000 businesses save more than 13,000 local jobs through the Small Business Administration’s Paycheck Protection Program (PPP) as the bank staff worked tirelessly to ensure its clients and communities secured essential PPP funding.

 While the bank is grateful for its role in the PPP, it does not feel right profiting on this program at a time when so many are facing hardships.
 For this reason, South Shore Bank is taking the PPP net proceeds and creating the South Shore Bank Community Fund with $500,000 to assist its clients who have been negatively impacted by COVID-19 with making monthly rent or mortgage payments.